 The aim of the management approach is to be open and inclusive.
 We will use outside expertise in the areas of Health & Safety as well as Employment Law.
-We will install an effective quality assurance system, and ensure that we are fully compliant with the Data Protection Act 1998.
+We will install an effective quality assurance system, and ensure that we are fully compliant with the General Data Protection Regulation 2018.

 Experience and qualifications of Home Deputy Manager

 Theresa Emery is qualified to NVQ Level 4, Further details will be added

 Prospect House Staff members will be carefully selected through a rigorous recruitment process and will offer a mix of expertise and enthusiasm.
 It is the aim of the home that 75% of the staff team will be trained to at least NVQ Level 2, which exceeds the current requirement set by the National Care Standards Act 2000 and where appropriate staff will receive specialist training appropriate to the service needs.
 Prospect House will use the Continuous Professional Development system not only to identify specialist training needs but to enable staff members to achieve their own personal professional goals.
 A full induction and in house training package is provided to all new staff, in line with requirements.

 All staff are CRB and POVA checked, and may be subject to additional checks once employment has commenced.

 The arrangements for the supervision, training and the development of employees:

 Prospect House has a robust policy for supervising staff.
 All staff undergo supervision appraisals (every 8 weeks minimum) and will have in place a Personal Development Plan, reviews are completed in line with the supervision policy and conducted annually with regular reviews to ensure completion of an action plan.
 Identified needs are fed through the business planning process and training needs of the home.
 The training officer will implement a training plan based on the needs of service users and the staff members.